Recent Updates RSS Toggle Comment Threads | Keyboard Shortcuts

 Don’t worry, It quickly melted.

 Many of the free WordPress themes comes with encrypted footer.
 It contains the credit links to the auther.
+The authors are encrypting this to avoid link removal.
 Those themes are made free for you because of these credit links.
 Many theme authers will encrypt this.
 The encrypted footer causes many problem.
 For many applications like google analytics, Payperpost etc. a code is need to be pasted in footer.
 The encrypted footer will not allow this.

 encoded